Opal and Ruby Ring Value Guide

 The typical price range for Opal and Ruby Ring is $700 - $900 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-• The intensity and variety of colors visible in the opal's fire significantly impact the $700-$900 valuation.
+• The intensity and variety of colors visible within the opal's fire significantly impact the $700-$900 valuation.

-• The clarity and saturation of the surrounding rubies, with deeper reds commanding higher prices.
+• The clarity and saturation of the surrounding rubies, as well as the total carat weight of the gemstones.

-• The total weight and karat of the gold setting used to house the gemstones.
+• The karat weight of the gold setting and the overall weight of the ring in grams.

-• The overall condition of the opal's surface, as these stones are softer and prone to crazing or scratches over time.
+• The physical condition of the opal, as these stones are softer and more prone to crazing or scratches over time.

 How to Identify Opal and Ruby Ring?

-• Verify the gold purity by locating the hallmark stamp on the inner band, typical of 1950-1970 production.
+• Verify the gold purity by locating hallmarks on the inner band, typical for rings produced between 1950 and 1970.

-• Inspect the ruby settings to ensure the halo stones are securely prong-set or bezel-set in a symmetrical arrangement.
+• Inspect the halo setting to ensure the rubies are securely prong-set or bezel-set surrounding the primary opal.

 History of Opal and Ruby Ring